joshpoduska/DeepLearningToolNetwork/README.md

 # DeepLearningToolNetwork
-A study of popular open source deep learning tools used in this blog (link TBD).
+A brief study of popular open source deep learning tools.

 You can find supporting documents (Word doc with detailed notes and Gephi formatted csv file) saved in this project.